Address:

 To find out how much the Rapides Parish Detention Center III allows, call the jail at 318-449-4389.

 It is not illegal for an inmate to have cash, but it is considered contraband and will be confiscated by the Rapides Parish Detention Center III if it is discovered.
-There could be additional punishment such as phone or visitation limited.
+There could be additional punishment such as the inmate having their phone use or visitation limited.
 It is unlikely that criminal charges will be levied though.

 Inmates are very creative in coming up with alternatives to cash for buying goods and services and taking part in gambling and other recreational activities.